-This person will remain in regular contact with the Headteacher.
+This member of staff travelling with the child/attending the hospital will remain in regular contact with the Headteacher.

 A Crisis Management Team will be brought together.
 The CMT will make the necessary arrangements to inform the LA.
 The Police will give authority to the school to inform others.